 Developer MCP Server (Local)

-A separate CLI-based server for HubSpot developers.
-This one helps you build on the HubSpot platform with AI assistance — scaffolding new projects, adding features like app cards and workflow actions, and uploading projects to HubSpot.
+A separate CLI-based server for HubSpot developers, also now GA (February 19, 2026).
+This one helps you build on the HubSpot platform with AI assistance — scaffolding new projects, adding features like app cards and workflow actions, deploying to HubSpot, and creating test accounts.

 Setup